 Every now and then we bump into someone in the cycle industry who shares our passion for gravel cycling.
 A few months ago we caught up with Jordan Lunn from Ison Distribution and got the chance to drool over his very trick looking All-City Cosmic Stallion.

-This time, we headed North, venturing over the border to meet Mark Downie from Edinburgh.
+This time, we meet Mark Downie from Edinburgh.
 Delighted as we were to meet Mark, and charming as he was, his Fairlight Secan stole the show and our attention drifted.

 The Fairlight Secan

 The Secan is in high demand.
 If you want one, you’ll have to cough up a deposit and join the fairly lengthy waiting list.
 Just looking at the frame, you can see why this Reynolds 853 beauty is proving so popular.
 It’s a classic design that manages to blend seamlessly with the stout carbon fork, a trick many steel frames struggle to carry off quite so elegantly.

 Mark explained that he had spent a lot of time considering different frames before settling on the Secan.
 Its’ versatility as an all purpose rig for everything from road, gravel and trail, commuter, tourer and just pure and simple cycling helped the frame choose itself.

 “The Fairlight was chosen over many options for fit, comfort, all surface ability, all the mounts I can ever need and full fender capability.
 There’s no limits to wheel types/tyre size within the confines of a drop bar bike type of riding.
 I love it”

 Rather than bling the bike up as a show pony, Mark chose components that are robust and cheap to maintain.
 As he uses the bike for his daily commute, whatever the weather, there was little point in using Ultegra only for it to be ridden into the ground in record time.
 So the, workmanlike, Shimano 10 Speed Tiagra group set was chosen for drivetrain duties.